Regional vs National Accreditation

 III.
 Finally, regional accreditation is often required for schools that want to offer specific programs, such as teacher certification.
 National accreditation is not usually required for these programs.

-How do you know if a School is Accredited?
+How to Find if a College is Accredited?

 The first and most crucial step in enrolling in a program is to determine whether or not the institution or program is accredited.
 The procedure is relatively straightforward.
 Students can check the accreditation status of a school or program using a variety of resources:

-- Website of the Accreditation Agency – A dubious institution could lie about its accreditation status and put whatever they want on its website, claiming it is accredited.
+A dubious institution could lie about its accreditation status and put whatever it wants on its website, claiming it is accredited.
 As a result, students should check the accrediting organization’s website that granted the institution’s accreditation to ensure its current accreditation status.

-- U.S. Department of Education (USDE) – The U.S. Department of Education (USDE) keeps track of accredited postsecondary institutions and programs that have been reported directly by accrediting agencies and state approval agencies.
+2. U.S. Department of Education (USDE) The U.S. Department of Education (USDE) keeps track of accredited postsecondary institutions and programs reported directly by accrediting agencies and state-approval agencies.
 It is important to note, however, that the content on this site has not been audited and, therefore, cannot be guaranteed to be accurate, current, or complete.
-It is always good to contact the appropriate accrediting agency for the most up-to-date and correct information.
+Contacting the appropriate accrediting agency for the most up-to-date and correct information is always good.

-Note: Not all accrediting agencies must be accredited by both the CHEA and the US Department of Education.
-The Secretary of Education in each state recognized accrediting agencies.
+Note: Not all accrediting agencies must be accredited by the CHEA and the US Department of Education.
+The Secretary of Education in each state recognizes accrediting agencies.

 FAQs about Regional vs National Accreditation